JonKing93/Github-Tutorial-Workshop/index.md

 ---
-layout: title
+layout: redirect
-title: Github Workshop
+title: Redirect
 ---

-This website is under construction.
+If you are not redirected, please follow [this link](workshop/welcome).